rahulranjansah/SpectralML/README.md

 ## Description

 This is a machine learning project of predicting Asteroids of SMASS survey using multiclass SVM model.
 Further, we use Gaussian Mixture Models to confirm the presence of non-gaussian datasets.
+Interactive dashboard to learn about the project under development (stay tuned).

 ## Data type